For many of us animal lovers, our pets form part of our family. In fact, you might actually even treat them as official members of yours.

 This may include potentially life-saving tips that can help the entire pet ecosystem since the app has a report feature that pulls up all the information that a pet parent can use.

 Its preventative and proactive approach has the potential to revolutionize the way that responsible pet parents can monitor their pets’ health and even have their pets live healthier lives.

-This is just as well since Susan and her team believes that:
+This is just as well since Susan and her team believe that: